FamilySearch/GEDCOM/specification/gedcom-2-data-types.md

     and should be avoided in datasets that are expected to be shared on the web or with unknown parties, but may be appropriate for close collaboration between parties with known similar file structures.

-- A URI reference, as defined by [RFC 3986](https://www.rfc-editor.org/info/rfc3986), with all of the following:
+- A URL with all of the following:
     - no scheme
     - not beginning with `/` (U+002F)
     - not containing any path segments equal to `..` (U+002E U+002E)
     - not containing a reverse solidus character (U+005C `\`) or `banned` character, either directly or in escaped form
     - no query or fragment

     refers to a **local file**.
 If the dataset is part of a [GEDZIP file](#gedzip), the URL of the local file is a zip archive filename; otherwise, the URL of a local file is resolved with *base* equal to the directory containing the dataset.
-Note that a URI reference cannot contain non-ASCII characters directly but instead percent-encodes them.

     It is recommended that local files use the directory prefix `media/`, but doing so is not required.